daisyuma/Personal-Profile/README.md

 <img src="images/small_screen_screenshot2.png"  width="300" height="450">
 <img src="images/small_screen_screenshot.png"  width="300" height="450">

 This website is designed to be fully responsive, so it adapts to various screen sizes for optimal viewing experience.
-On smaller screens, users can navigate through different sections by simply clicking on the menu icon located at the top right corner.<i class="fa-solid fa-bars"></i>
+On smaller screens, users can navigate through different sections by simply clicking on the menu icon located at the top right corner <i class="fa-solid fa-bars"></i>

-In the 'Contact Me' section, you can easily reach out to me by sending a message, which will be conveniently received through a Google Form.
+In the 'Contact Me' section, you can easily reach out to me by sending a message, which will be received through a Google Form.
 Additionally, you'll find an option to download my CV for further information.
 I look forward to connecting with you!
 ![Contact Screen Shot](images/contact_page_screenshot.png)

 <!-- ROADMAP -->